KeeganRivCox/Project5Repo/Tests.md

 6. Follow the instructions to reset your password, and upon success, you'll be redirected to the "Sign In" panel.

    **Expected Outcome:**
-   - Successful password reset redirects the user to the "Sign In" panel.
+   - Successful password reset redirects the user to the "Sign In" panel, and the Customer/Seller can sign in with the new password.

 ## Deleting Account:
 1. Access the application and go to the "Sign In" panel.